GEO Strategy

 Mark the matched set in your Organization.sameAs JSON-LD, your Person.sameAs for the founder, and across your social bios where the field exists.
 The whole point is mechanical consistency, the same brand name, the same canonical URL, the same handle pattern.
 Drift here is what makes the entity ambiguous.

-For my Person entity, the matched set is just LinkedIn (linkedin.com/in/vinceruan).
-I should add GitHub and X. I haven't yet, which is exactly the kind of "operator-yes, but did you actually do it" gap this section is about.
+For my Person entity, the matched set is X (x.com/0xVinceAI) plus the /about page.
+I still need to add GitHub and Crunchbase, which is exactly the kind of "operator-yes, but did you actually do it" gap this section is about.

 The thing I do not do: I do not buy into "AI-powered entity audit" SaaS at $200+/month.
 The audit is "search Google for your brand name, look at the top 10 results, claim every official profile that isn't yours."
 Two hours of work, once.